thomastron/thomastron.github.io/PT$D/README.md

 **By Thomas Dwyer**

 > **Note to Readers:** This repository contains the raw, unformatted Markdown "source code" of the book *PT$D*.
+This is the complete source text.
+The paperback, EPUB, audiobook, and PDF provide professionally edited, typeset, and convenient reading experiences.
+Purchasing them supports continued writing and research while allowing the underlying ideas to remain openly accessible.
 If you are looking for a comfortable, formatted reading experience (Paperback, EPUB, or PDF), please **[purchase the compiled book here](https://www.amazon.com/PT-Truth-Currency-Market-Denial/dp/B0H3L2RP9P)**.

 ## The Philosophy of this Repository

 This book was not written as a commercial persuasion campaign; it was engineered as epistemic infrastructure.
+PT$D is an attempt to bear witness to the psychological, institutional, technological, and economic conditions shaping life in the early twenty-first century.

-Because this text is meant to serve as a diagnostic tool for systems thinkers, practitioners, and those holding the line in degraded institutions, the raw ideas must remain accessible.
+Because this text is meant to serve as a diagnostic tool for systems thinkers and practitioners, the raw ideas must remain accessible.
 By hosting the raw Markdown on GitHub, this repository serves three specific functions:

 1. **AI Context Loading:** The native `.md` format is highly token-efficient (approximately 130k tokens.)
 Users can easily copy the monolithic text file into Large Language Models (Claude, ChatGPT, Gemini) to establish context window for high-level debate, systemic analysis, and framework application.
 2. **Frictionless Reference:** Practitioners can search, link to, and reference specific frameworks (e.g., *The Credibility Formula*) without parsing a PDF or carrying a physical book.